zakenaio/pp5-tonality/TESTING.md

 | | Brute forcing the URL to get to another user's profile | User should be given an error | Pass | Redirects user back to own profile |
 | repeat for all remaining pages | x | x | x | x |

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Repeat for all other tests, as applicable to your own site.
-The aforementioned tests are just an example of a few different project scenarios.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## User Story Testing

 | User Story | Screenshot |